3HO

-3HO (Healthy, Happy, Holy Organization), also known as Sikh Dharma of the Western Hemisphere or Sikh Dharma International, is an American organization that started in 1969.
-It was founded in the West by Harbhajan Singh Khalsa, also called "Yogi Bhajan"- Its followers are primarily Americans.
+3HO (Healthy, Happy, Holy Organization), also known as Sikh Dharma of the Western Hemisphere or Sikh Dharma International, is a controversial American organization founded in 1969 by Harbhajan Singh Khalsa, also called "Yogi Bhajan".
 Its adherents are popularly referred to as the Sikh Dharma Brotherhood.
 While referred to as the 3HO movement, "3HO" is strictly speaking the name only of the movement's educational branch.
+Scholars have defined 3HO as a new religious movement.

 Practices

-The 3HO movement is known for including some practices found in certain traditions of Hinduism, such as meditation, vegetarianism and yoga, particularly Kundalini yoga.
+The 3HO movement is known for including some practices found in certain Dharmic traditions such as meditation, vegetarianism and yoga, particularly Kundalini yoga.
 3HO also believes openness to yoga and spiritual ideas as a source of strength.
 Both men and women wear turbans and often wear white clothes.

 3HO requires its members to follow a strict lacto-vegetarian diet.
 The use of alcohol, recreational drugs and tobacco is forbidden.

-Reception
+Criticism

+Despite 3HO claiming to practice Sikh teachings and values, the organization is largely condemned by the wider Sikh community, with some going as far as to refer to it as a cult.

+Condemnation by SGPC and Akal Takht

-In 1977, Gurucharan Singh Tohra, former President of the Shiromani Gurdwara Parbandhak Committee (SGPC), stated that Harbhajan Singh was not the leader of Sikhism in the Western World as he claimed, and denied Singh's claim that the SGPC had given him the title of Siri Singh Sahib.
+In 1977, Gurucharan Singh Tohra, former President of the Shiromani Gurdwara Parbandhak Committee (SGPC), stated that Harbhajan Singh was not the leader of Sikhism in the Western World as he claimed and denied Singh's claim that the SGPC had given him the title of Siri Singh Sahib.

-3HO is not representative of the actual Sikh religion or its teachings, and is often denounced by orthodox Sikhs for having cultish and capitalistic characteristics that are not representative of the original faith.
+Sikh High Priest Jaswant Singh stated that he and his council professed to be "shocked" at Bhajan's "fantastic theories."
+Yoga, Tantrism, and the "sexual practices" taught by Bhajan, the council declared, are "forbidden and immoral."

+Sexual abuse allegations

+After the release of a memoir in early 2020, several victims filed a civil lawsuit in Los Angeles against 3HO.
+They claimed that Bhajan not only abused them but that members of 3HO were also aware of the abuse.
+As a result, An Olive Branch, a consultancy specializing in addressing misconduct in spiritual communities, conducted an investigation.
+Their conclusive report confirmed the likelihood of the allegations being true.

+In 2019, Yogi Bhajan's former secretary Pamela Saharah Dyson published the book Premka: White Bird in a Golden Cage: My Life with Yogi Bhajan, reporting that she and other women had sexual relationships with Harbhajan Singh.

+Scholars' views on 3HO and Yogi Bhajan

+Scholars including Verne A. Dusenbery and Pashaura Singh have concurred that Harbhajan Singh's introduction of Sikh teachings into the West helped identify Sikhism as a world religion while at the same time creating a compelling counter-narrative to that which identified Sikhs solely as a race with a shared history in India.